 Use these links below for gift, craft and decor ideas.
 Have fun with it!

 I have a couple of light and fresh recipes that are perfect for the summer months.
-I was at a Girl Scout retreat when I tasted it for the first time.
+The first time I tried this salad, I was at a Girl Scout retreat.
 It was very tastey, light and hydrating.
 This is a wonderful recipe to take to a June activity and share with others.

 I came across the recipe for the grilled corn salad by pure happenstance.
 It had ingredients that I and my family enjoy.
 We all like it and it turned out to be a crowd pleaser at a pool party pot luck.
 I hope you enjoy them as well.